~ Rapamycin is an antibiotic traditionally used as an immunosuppressant and an anti-cancer agent.

 Let me back up a minute and explain what senescence means…

-When these senescent cells build up in the body, the inflammatory cytokine signals that are released damages the surrounding cells as well.
+When these senescent cells build up in the body, the inflammatory cytokine signals that are released damage the surrounding cells as well.

 How can rapamycin help with immunosenescence?